 ½ cup almond butter (or any nut/seed butter you like–see headnote)

 1 teaspoon pure vanilla extract

 ½ cup fine shred unsweetened coconut (for coating), optional

 In a high-powered blender or food processor, blend the coconut and oats into a fine powder.
 Add the currants and chocolate chips, and blend again to chop.

 Pour the coconut mixture into a large bowl.
 Add the almond butter, honey/maple syrup, hemp seeds, vanilla, salt, and cinnamon.
 Stir until evenly combined.
 Place the oatmeal cookie “dough” in the freezer to firm up for 10 minutes.

 Using a 2 teaspoon-sized portion, scoop the dough, rolling between your palms to create a ball.
 Roll each ball in fine coconut shreds, if desired.
 The coconut coating acts as a barrier from the wet cookie dough texture.
 Place in a freezer-safe container.
 Store oatmeal cookie bites in the freezer for up to 2 months.
-Let stand for a minute or two at room temperature before eating.
+Let the oatmeal cookie bites stand for a minute or two at room temperature before eating.